magento/magento2-page-builder/docs/create-basic-content-type/overview.md

 5. **Add styles**: Create LESS files to style your content types when rendered in the Admin UI and on the storefront.
 6. **Add frontend widget**: Create a JavaScript file to control the UI behavior (user interactivity) of your content type on the storefront.

-## File structure
+## Quote file structure

-Before you get started, take a look at what you will be building.
-The block on the left shows the empty module structure you will start with.
-The block on the right shows all the files you will add to your module, labeled by the steps in the process.
+Before we get started, take a look at what you will be building.
+The directory structure on the left shows the basic `PageBuilderQuote` module you will start with (as previously described).
+The directory structure on the right shows all the files you will add to the `PageBuilderQuote` module throughout this tutorial, labeled by the steps in the process.

 ![Before and after content type](../images/content-type-files.png)

 ## Conventions

-The file structure represents an overview of the conventions used for content types.
-Many of the conventions used are simply those defined for developing UI components.
-However, the conventions specific to Page Builder start within the directories called `content_type` or `content-type`.
+The `PageBuilderQuote` module structure represents an overview of the conventions used for content types.
+Many of these conventions are simply those defined for developing UI components.
+However, the conventions specific to Page Builder content types appropriately start within the directories called `content_type` or `content-type`.
 Page Builder instantiates a content type from the files defined within these directories.
-We discuss these conventions within each step of the process.
+We will discuss these content type conventions within each step of the process.

 ## Next
 [Step 1: Add configuration](step-1-add-configuration.md)